-King & Ballow's employee benefits attorneys counsel clients on a wide variety of issues involving the Employee Retirement Income Security Act of 1974, as amended (ERISA), and the Internal Revenue Code, as amended (Code), with respect to single employer, multiple employer and multi-employer retirement plans, including withdrawal liability.
+King & Ballow's attorneys in the Employee Benefits Section counsel clients on a wide variety of issues involving the Employee Retirement Income Security Act of 1974, as amended (ERISA), and the Internal Revenue Code, as amended (the Code), with respect to single employer, multiple employer and multi-employer retirement plans, including withdrawal liability.
 Our attorneys have significant experience analyzing, interpreting and applying the ERISA and the Code requirements applicable to tax-qualified retirement plans, such as defined benefit plans, money purchase pension plans, 401(k) plans, profit-sharing plans and employee stock ownership plans.
-They have a thorough understanding of the statutory requirements and the Treasury regulations, the Department of Labor regulations, and the pension Benefit Guaranty Corporation regulations applicable to employee benefit plans.
-They regularly assist clients on ERISA and Code compliance requirements.
+They have a thorough understanding of the statutory requirements and the Treasury regulations, the Department of Labor regulations, and the Pension Benefit Guaranty Corporation regulations applicable to employee benefit plans.
+They regularly assist clients on ERISA and the Code compliance requirements.

 Our attorneys also have extensive experience advising fiduciaries on actions required to properly administer ERISA-covered employee benefit plans.
-Our attorneys perform audits of clients' retirement plans and frequently assist in correcting operational defects through the Internal Revenue Service's voluntary compliance program.
+Our attorneys perform audits of clients' retirement plans and frequently assist in correcting operational defects through the IRS's voluntary compliance program.
 In addition to retirement plan matters, our attorneys counsel clients on various employee benefit issues.
-For example, they advise clients on requirements pertaining to cafeteria plans, flexible spending arrangements, group health plans, nondiscrimination under self-insured medical reimbursement plans, educational and tuition assistance plans, medical savings account arrangements, voluntary employee beneficiary associations, the application of the Medicare secondary payer provisions to employer-sponsored group health plans, retiree medical plans, the Health Insurance Portability and Accountability Act, as amended.
+For example, our attorneys counsel clients on requirements pertaining to cafeteria plans, flexible spending arrangements, group health plans, non-discrimination under self-insured medical reimbursement plans, educational and tuition assistance plans, medical savings account arrangements, voluntary employee beneficiary associations, the application of the Medicare secondary payer provisions to employer-sponsored group health plans, retiree medical plans, the Health Insurance Portability and Accountability Act, as amended.